 Periodontal Disease: Smoking marijuana may contribute to periodontal disease in a way similar to tobacco smoking.
 A recent study of individuals who reported smoking cannabis at 18, 21, 26 and 32 years of age in New Zealand investigated the relationship between marijuana and oral health.
-When measurements of oral health between ages 26 and 32 in the group reporting high cannabis use were compared, there were 23.6% more sites with clinical attachment loss compared with 11.2% in the 26 year old group.
-After controlling for tobacco smoking, the authors concluded that cannabis smoking may be a risk factor for periodontal disease that is independent of the use of tobacco.39
+When measurements of oral health between ages 26 and 32 in the group reporting high cannabis use were compared, there were 23.6% more sites with clinical attachment loss in the 32-year-old group compared with 11.2% in the 26-year-old group.
+After controlling for tobacco smoking, the authors concluded that cannabis smoking may be a risk factor for periodontal disease that is independent of the use of tobacco.44,49

 Tissue Changes: The high temperature of the burning product on the oral tissues causes some tissue change and cellular disruption.
 Additionally, oral leukoplakia/erythroplakia, leukoedema and hyperkeratotic lesions have been documented.
 Candida has been reported to be higher in marijuana users compared with tobacco users.5